 The Houston Saengerbund, founded in 1883, is the oldest musical association in the city.
 The purpose of the Society is to cultivate the furtherance of song and music, to preserve the German language, to promote the Society's life and to convey good German customs and morals.
-The Houston Saengerbund has a Maennerchor (men's choir) and Damenchor (women's choir).
+The Houston Saengerbund has a Maennerchor (men's choir), Damenchor (women's choir), and Gemischterchor (mixed choir).
 We welcome all who enjoy singing and celebrating German culture.

-Archived newsletters can be found under the Activities tab.
+Archived newsletters can be found under the About tab.